-During the 2018-2022 period, the nominal exchange rate of the Guaraní appreciated annually on average by approximately 4.7% against the Brazilian Real and 30.3% against the Argentine Peso.
+During the 2019-2023 period, the nominal exchange rate of the Guaraní appreciated annually on average by approximately 1.1% against the Brazilian Real and 32.9% against the Argentine Peso.
 The depreciation of the currencies of one or more of Paraguay's trade partners (including, Brazil and Argentina) or trade competitors relative to the Guaraní may result in Paraguayan exports becoming more expensive and less competitive.
 It may also cause an increase in cheaper imports.
 A decrease in exports and an increase in imports may have a material adverse effect on Paraguay's economic growth, its financial condition and the ability of Paraguay to service its debt.

-In August 2019, after the results of the Argentine presidential primaries were announced, the Argentine peso suffered a substantial depreciation vis-a-vis the Guaraní, Argentina's risk index increased significantly and its stock market dropped.
-As a result, foreign exchange controls were reestablished and those policies remain in effect as of the date of this Offering Memorandum.
-The devaluation of the Argentine peso has affected price differentials between Argentinean and Paraguayan products, reducing the competitiveness of Paraguayan businesses.
+In August 2019, a fter the results of presidential primaries in Argentina were announced, the Argentine peso suffered a substantial depreciation vis-a-vis the Guaraní, Argentina's risk index increased significantly and its stock market dropped.
+As a result, foreign exchange controls were reestablished, and those policies remain in effect as of the date of this Offering Memorandum.